docker/docs/datacenter/ucp/3.0/guides/admin/install/install-on-azure.md

 ## Install UCP

 Run the following command to install UCP on a manager node.
-The `--pod-cidr` The `--pod-cidr` option maps to the IP address range that you configured for  option maps to the IP address range that you have configured for the Azure the subnets in the previous sections, and the `--host-address` maps to the  subnet, and the `--host-address` maps to the private IP address of the master IP address of the master node.
+The `--pod-cidr` option maps to the IP address range that you have configured for the Azure subnet, and the `--host-address` maps to the private IP address of the master node

 > Note: The `pod-cidr` range must match the Azure Virtual Network's Subnet host.
 > attached the hosts.
 For example, if the Azure Virtual Network had the range